confluentinc/ksql/docs/developer-guide/ksqldb-reference/aggregate-functions.md

 Returns an array containing the distinct values of `col1` from each input row (for the specified grouping and time window, if any).

-The `COLLECT_SET` function works only for simple types and doesn't support complex types like MAP, ARRAY, and STRUCT.

 The size of the result ARRAY can be limited to a maximum of `ksql.functions.collect_set.limit` entries, and any values beyond this